How and when can an employee be protected for the purposes of whistleblowing?Posted in : First Tuesday Q&A NI on 6 May 2014

 The Public Interest Disclosure (NI) Order 1998 introduced a policy to provide strong protection from dismissal or other sanctions for workers who report wrongdoings that they believe in good faith to be true.

-In order to avail of the protection of the Public Interest Disclosure (NI) Order 1998 an employee should report such wrongdoing to his/her employer, a legal adviser, a Government Minister or another prescribed person if the employee reasonably believes that a qualifying disclosure has been
+In order to avail of the protection of the Public Interest Disclosure (NI) Order 1998 an employee should report such wrongdoing to his/her employer, a legal adviser, a Government Minister or another prescribed person if the employee reasonably believes that a qualifying disclosure has been made.

 Already a subscriber?